italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 The coordination of both the IP and the optical layer in the cases discussed in {{resiliency}}
 requires the MDSC to be aware of some network capabilities and to exchange the corresponding information with both the P-PNC and the O-PNC.

 To achieve maximum flexibility, a network operator may enable or disable these capabilities.
-Once the network operator has configured the capabilities described in this section, the MDSC exchanges the relevant configuration with the PNCs present in the network before the use cases described in in {{resiliency}}
+Once the network operator has configured the capabilities described in this section, the MDSC exchanges the relevant configuration with the PNCs present in the network before the use cases described in {{resiliency}}
 take place.

 The list of parameters that the MDSC may need to communicate to the PNCs includes:

 - IP service reversion: on/off

 - Optical service reversion: on/off

 - Hold-off time: time in ms (0 for immediate fast re-routing)

 - Wait time before reversion: time in s

 - Recovery method used in the optical layer: protection/restoration

 {: #optical-resiliency}